-Qualitative Standard (GPA)
+Qualitative Progress Standard (Cumulative GPA)

 Undergraduate students must maintain a 2.0 cumulative GPA; graduate students must maintain a 3.0 cumulative GPA.
 Students who fall below these requirements will not be considered to be making satisfactory academic progress.
-The GPA is based on units earned at UWest and does not include grades for courses transferred from other institutions.
+The cumulative GPA is based on units earned at UWest and does not include grades for courses transferred from other institutions.